Combine or amalgamate environmental authorities

 Apply for an amalgamated corporate authority

-If you also wish to change some of the conditions of one or more of the separate EAs, then you must also make an amendment application.
+If you also wish to change some of the conditions of 1 or more of the separate EAs, then you must also make an amendment application.
 Each process will run separately, and will follow the applicable time frames.

 Amalgamated project authority